 Types of Sinkholes

 Occur when rainfall and surface water percolate through joints in limestone.
 The dissolved material is carried away from the surface and a depression gradually forms.
 Cavities may be formed beneath the surface.
-These are the most common type of sinkhole in Florida.
+These are the most common type of sinkholes in Florida.

 Develop gradually when the covering sediment is permeable and contains sand.
 The small sediment and sand will drain into the underlying bedrock creating a vacated space allowing overlying sediment to settle.
 As the dissolution and infilling continue a noticeable depression will form.
 The slow downward erosion eventually forms a small surface depression.

 These may develop abruptly (over a period of hours) and can cause catastrophic damages.
 These types of sinkholes occur where covering sediments contain a significant amount of clay which drains into a cavity in the underlying bedrock.
-New cavity will form in the overlying sediment and as erosion and dissolution continue the overlying cavity will migrate toward the surface.
+A new cavity will form in the overlying sediment and as erosion and dissolution continue the overlying cavity will migrate toward the surface.
 The cavity will eventually breach the ground surface creating a sudden and dramatic collapse.

-Common causes of other types of sinkholes includes collapsed drain pipes, washouts from poor drainage, and decaying organic matter such as covered tree stumps and roots.
+Common causes of other types of sinkholes include collapsed drain pipes, washouts from poor drainage, and decaying organic matter such as covered tree stumps and roots.
 These types of sinkholes tend to be noticed while still small but their size will be determined by what is causing them.

 Want to learn more about sinkholes?
 Visit these sites for additional Information: